BOURNEMOUTH HAYWARD FOOTBALL LEAGUE RULES 2013/2014

 a) The Annual General Meeting shall determine the date for the commencement of the season in accordance with Football Association Rules.
 Original fixtures arranged by the (Fixtures) Secretary, or at a meeting specially convened for that purpose, to be held no later than July, must not be arranged for a date later than seven days preceding the concluding date.

 b) All matches shall be played in accordance with the Laws of the Game as determined by the International Football Association Board.
 Clubs must take all reasonable precautions to keep their Grounds in a playable condition.
-Clubs must provide separate dressing room accommodation and washing facilities for the visiting team and match officials (male & female).
 All matches shall be played on pitches deemed suitable by the Management Committee.
 If through any fault of the home team a match has to be replayed the Management Committee shall have power to order the venue to be changed.